ev3dev/ev3dev.github.io/docs/sensors/index.md

     exact type of sensor cannot be determined.
 See [Using I2C Sensors] for information on how to manually load the correct driver.

-[^lm75]: <s>Temperature sensors using the lm75 module can be auto-detected.
-    You must run `modprobe lm75` for this to happen.
-You can also make the lm75 module load automatically on boot by adding it to `/etc/modules`.</s>
-    Automatic detection not working.
-See <https://github.com/ev3dev/ev3dev/issues/622>.

 [^ev3-analog-driver]: The `XX` in `ev3-analog-XX` is replaced with the type id
     of the sensor (`01` to `14`).
 Type id `02` is the LEGO EV3 Touch sensor, so `ev3-analog-02` does not exist.